 This blog series on senior curriculum leadership addresses the challenge of how a non-specialist SLT is to take assurance from a middle (subject) leader.
 You can read an introduction to the series here.
-The series as a whole suggests seven categories for questions which are often missing in leadership and management conversations.
+The series as a whole suggests nine categories for questions which are often missing in leadership and management conversations.
 I offer these categories as a tentative structure for a knowledge base needed by senior leadership teams if they are to understand and interrogate both curriculum and all that curriculum affects.

 SCL 1: The indirect manifestation of knowledge: (A) curriculum as narrative

 ‘Curriculum’ derives from the Latin ‘currere’ meaning a race or a course on which a race is run.
 The Latin verb ‘currere’ means to ‘run’ or ‘proceed’.
 The word is replete with a sense of movement.

 I like this idea of a race course or running track for three reasons: